kars0nn/Spotigram/README.md

 3.)
 The app is more efficient and user-friendly (hopefully)

 4.)
-Complete rewrite of v1, v1 is now private and cannot be accessed.
+Complete rewrite of v1, v1 is now a public archive, don't use it lol.

 ## Questions and concerns: